beratakuzum/sensor-watcher-api/README.md

 ```sh
 $ docker run --name sensor-watcher-container --env MONGODB_CONN_STR='mongodb://host.docker.internal:27017/sensors' -d -p 8080:8080 sensor-watcher-image
 ```
-**Note:** When you specify mongodb host as **host.docker.internal** you basically tell the container to look for mongodb outside the container within the same host.
+**Note:** When you specify mongodb host as **host.docker.internal** as we did above in the command, you basically tell the container to look for mongodb outside the container within the same host.

 - Right now the only thing left for this choice of installation is inserting the sample data into MongoDB if you haven't done it yet.
 We are going to run the **sync_data_to_mongo.py** script inside our **sensor-watcher-container** we just created.
 ```sh